phisko/kengine/scripts/generate_type_registration.md

 This Python script will generate C++ files containing functions to register a set of specified types.

-The script will generate a separate cpp file for each type, as well as a `register_types.cpp` file and a corresponding header.
+The script will generate a separate cpp file for each type, as well as a `add_type_registrator.cpp` file and a corresponding header.